ankeetmaini/blog/content/posts/planning-checklist.md

 this framework not only distributes the planning activity in the group but paves the way for building a high-performing team which goes over & beyond not because there's pressure but because the allure of solving something complex drives them and they see an opportunity to get better at their craft.

-*special thanks to [rahul](https://www.linkedin.com/in/rahulkrish/), [rajesh](https://www.linkedin.com/in/rnaik/), [deepanshu](https://www.linkedin.com/in/androiddeepanshu/), and [sajan](https://www.linkedin.com/in/sajankedia/) for telling me how stupid i was at the worst time when i was having fun at a party in indiranagar 😭*
+*forced thanks to [rahul](https://www.linkedin.com/in/rahulkrish/), [rajesh](https://www.linkedin.com/in/rnaik/), [deepanshu](https://www.linkedin.com/in/androiddeepanshu/), and [sajan](https://www.linkedin.com/in/sajankedia/) for telling me how stupid i was at the worst time when i was having fun at a party in indiranagar 😭*

+*special thanks to [sid](https://www.linkedin.com/in/siddharthkp/), [bhavesh](https://www.linkedin.com/in/bhaveshraheja/) and [amit](https://www.linkedin.com/in/amit-kishore/) for really reviewing the blog and preventing me from putting out another blunder.